XJF2332/GOT-OCR-2-GUI/README-en.md

   correspond to the file names without extensions in the `language.json` files.
 - If you wish to add language support, for the CLI, just add a new `language.json` file (I strongly recommend using an existing file as a starting point).
 For the GUI, you will also need the corresponding `language.md` file.
-- You can run `Language Config Manager.py` to manage the language configuration files.
+- You can run `Config Manager.py` to manage the language and other configuration files.

 ## Tips